-An isolation 'kit' will be available at the school or office for use by the ill individual and the staff member attending to them; the kit will contain alcohol-based hand rub/towelettes, gloves, masks, eye protection (i.e. face shield/goggles), and a gown.
-Instructions on proper use of PPE will be available on the outside of the kit or posted in the isolation room.
+An isolation 'kit' will be available at the school or office for use by the ill individual and the staff member attending to them; the kit will contain alcohol-based hand rub/towelettes, gloves, masks, eye protection, and a gown.
+Instructions on proper use of PPE will be available on the outside of the kit.